isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-bed-bugs-hide/index.md

 Besides, joints and cloth materials used to make the chair also create a room for them to hide.

 The drawers of some tables alsohouse the bed bugs.
 4. **Cracks/crevices. **The notches on the wall and floor are hideouts for bed bugs.
-Cracks may seem smaller, but bed bugs can get through due to their small size
-- here's where you'll find bed bug eggs.
+Cracks may seem smaller, but bed bugs can get through due to their small size -here's where you'll find bed bug eggs.
 5. **Wall unit. **Bed bugs may find their way into your wall unit, especially if you rarely clean it.
 The Wall unit offers a suitable environment forbed bugs breeding.

 Mostly, Bed bugsbreed at the corners or upper topof the wall unit and any lockable shelf.
 6. **Electronic devices. **Bed bugs may also hide inside the loudspeakers, home theatre, television casing, socket pinholes, or the cloth covering for these devices.
 Provided there is minimal interruption of these electronics, bed bugs will hide and stay.
 You must know that bed bugs are not affected by loud voices.
 7.

-**Picture frames and wallpapers
-- **The joints and inside space of picture frames and wallpapers create a better hideout and breeding ground for bed bugs.
-8. **Doors and window frames
-- **The spaces left at the gates, hinges, and bushes offer are hideouts of bedbugs in your home.
+**Picture frames and wallpapers-**The joints and inside space of picture frames and wallpapers create a better hideout and breeding ground for bed bugs.
+8. **Doors and window frames-**The spaces left at the gates, hinges, and bushes offer are hideouts of bedbugs in your home.
 Related: How do bed bugs spread?

 ###  2.Bed Bugs Hide inBedroom